planetlabs/training-workshop/PlanetCLI/how-to-ql.md

 # How to Generate QuickLooks (QL) using Planet APIs
 For this tutorial, we will cover a couple of options to generate downsampled/lower resolution imagery from PlanetScope scenes using Planet APIs.

-You will neet to have the latest version of the `Planet` Command Line Interface (Planet CLI) and `jq`, a library to parse JSON type data on a terminal.
+You will need to have the latest version of the `Planet` Command Line Interface (Planet CLI) and `jq`, a library to parse JSON type data on a terminal.

 Before using the CLI, make sure you are authenticated to access Planet APIs.
 You can do that either by setting an env variable named `PL_API_KEY` or by doing
 ```bash